-Timo Kaphengst is a Senior Fellow at Ecologic Institute, where he serves as the coordinator of biodiversity and forest research.
-Focusing on environmental economics, he addresses international and European biodiversity policies, the impacts of land use and land use change, and biomass use for energy generation.
+Timo Kaphengst is a Senior Associate at Ecologic Institute.
+His work covers a wide range of topics in the areas of socio-ecological research, policy evaluation and transformation studies.
+He has worked on European biodiversity policies, regional transitioning towards renewable energies, international development cooperation, land use and land governance, biomass use, and the bioeconomy.
 He works in German and English and has knowledge of French and Italian.

-Before joining Ecologic Institute, Timo worked on a project that dealt with modeling regional biomass potentials for biofuels at the Leibniz-Institute of Agricultural Engineering in Potsdam (ATB).
-In this project, he was responsible for microeconomic aspects of biomass production.
+Before joining Ecologic Institute, Timo worked for the Leibniz-Institute of Agricultural Engineering in Potsdam (ATB) and was responsible for evaluating microeconomic aspects of biomass production.

-Timo Kaphengst studied landscape ecology and nature conservation at the Ernst-Moritz-Arndt-University of Greifswald (Germany).
+Timo Kaphengst studied landscape ecology and nature conservation at the University of Greifswald (Germany).
 Here, he also developed his interest in theoretical and applied aspects of environmental ethics.
-During research trips to South Africa and Azerbaijan he also researched the ecological impacts on bird species diversity caused by habitat fragmentation and intensive land use.
+During research trips to South Africa and Azerbaijan, he also investigated the ecological impacts of habitat fragmentation and intensive land use on bird species diversity.

 Alongside his work at Ecologic Institute, Timo Kaphengst is affiliated with e-fect, a consultancy for dialogues, evaluation, environmental psychology, and coaching.
 Furthermore, he currently works as a freelance consultant for social innovation.